akashagrahari/akashagrahari.github.io/_posts/2016-10-09-thinking-about-datastructures.md

 The average of the above values will give a better approximation of the value *d* and hence the cardinality *N*.

 This is more or less how HyperLogLog works.
-And for most applications, a hundred to thousand of such hash functions would yield a number which has a non growing error of less than 2%, which is pretty awesome.
+And for most applications, a hundred such hash functions would yield a number which has a non increasing error rate of less than 2%, which is pretty awesome.

-Point to be noted here is that the key is lost in this data-structure.
-Every query has to come via a key and we cannot as questions like *"Who appeared the most number of times?"*
+Point to be noted here is that the key is lost in this data-structure, so we cannot as questions like *"Who appeared the most number of times?"*

+The great thing about HLL is that you can perform unions (and therefore intersection, using the inclusion-exclusion principle).

 ## Count Min-Sketch

 So let's think about how can we solve the above question; and more.
-Let's solve the frequenct question - *how many times did an event occur?* The traditional way to go about would be treat every event as a map, e.g. -
+Let's solve the frequency question - *how many times did an event occur?* The traditional way to go about would be treat every event as a map, e.g. -

 > {Akash: 1}, {Amrit: 1}, {Indra: 1}, ...